EvanHerman/yikes-inc-easy-mailchimp-extender/readme.md

 Changes
 ===========
+### 5.4 - March 2nd, 2015
+* Enhancement: Re-bundled unaltered MailChimp API wrapper class file, and added appropriate class check to prevent conflicts with other MailChimp plugins (Gravity Forms etc.)
+* Enhancement: Removed the WYSIWYG editor from the options page.
+This caused issues for some users who were unable to validate the MailChimp API key.
+* Enhancement: Added a new setting to toggle the sending of the welcome email.
+Users can now disable the email all together, on a list by list basis. (checked = disabled)
+* Enhancement: Prevented users from being able to update the 'EMAIL' merge variable.
+Added a notification with instruction on what filter to use.
+* Enhancement: Replced all instances of the old class name (wpyksMCAPI) with the appropriate MailChimp class (Mailchimp)
+* Enhancement: Stripped slashes and properly escaped interest group labels

 ### 5.3.3 - February 26th, 2015
 * Enhancement: Added a new filter to alter field labels.
 Very helpful when you want to alter the default 'Email Address' field label to something else. (`yikes_mc_field_label`) (see 'filters' section in 'Other Notes')